How can Closed Circuit Television (CCTV) help me?

-- Remember, all CCTV equipment has a finite life span but usually greater than 5 years.
-It is recommended that a maintenance contract be secured to cover CCTV installations.
+- It is recommended that a maintenance contract be secured to cover CCTV installations.
 Such maintenance usually serves to extend the lifespan of the equipment.
-Plan to replace your system according to the manufacturer’s recommendation.

-- The number of employees who have access to the CCTV equipment and the vision data should be limited to those essential for the system’s maintenance.
+- The number of employees who have access to the CCTV equipment and the vision data should be limited to those essential for the system’s maintenance and operation.

-- The person who provides the vision data to police will become a witness.
-They should have a good understanding of the CCTV system and be able to give evidence in court on the steps they took to make a copy of the data for the police.
+- The person who provides footage to police will become a witness.
+They should be able to give evidence in court on the steps they took to make a copy of the data for the police.

 Australian Standard 4806.1–2006: Closed Circuit Television (CCTV) — Management and Operation.
 This booklet provides a list of recommendations for CCTV systems regarding the management and procedures for recorded material, as well as privacy and disclosure issues, and system documentation.